INTRO: GOODBYE 2018!

 “Few people today would reject the idea that capital and capitalism ‘influence’ practical matters relating to space, from the construction of buildings to the distribution of investments and the worldwide division of labour.
 But it is not so clear what is meant exactly by ‘capitalism’ and ‘influence’.
 What some have in mind is ‘money’ and its powers of intervention, or commercial exchange, the commodity and its generalization, in that ‘everything’ can be bought and sold.
 Others are concerned rather with the actors in these dramas: companies national and multinational, banks, financiers, government agencies, and so on.
 In either case both the unity and the diversity – and hence the contradictions – of capitalism are put in brackets.
 It is seen either as a mere aggregate of separate activities or else as an already constituted and closed system which derives its coherence from the fact that it endures – and solely from that fact.”

-This uneasy sense of being under the siege we can now recognize as a reoccurring sentiment, what can bring the immediate but modest relief.
+So this uneasy sense of being under the siege we can now recognize as a reoccurring sentiment, what can bring the immediate but modest relief.

 To play it back once again: you should know that regardless of any individual interest or intention conveniently accidentally realized trough all this, the mess of 2018 is actually the wish, the desire and the decision brought by the people upon themselves (the good people of power can protect us from anything but ourselves!), and you should always remember this: from the certain (convenient) point on nothing, absolutely nothing – nothing, we say! – will ever change.